doctor-g/preproduction_Sp24/course_plan.md

 - **Required Text**: Richard Lemarchand. _A Playful Production Process_.
 MIT Press.
 2021.
 - **Prerequisite**:
   - For CS390: CS215 or CS315 (CS315 is strongly recommended)
+  - For ART411: Your advisor will check this during the curriculum transition

 This is the first course in a three-course capstone experience for students in the Game Design & Development Concentration.
-At the end of the class, you and your teammates will pitch a game to a board of industry professionals.
+At the end of this first class, you and your teammates will pitch a game to a board of industry professionals.
 This pitch will consist of a vertical slice, a game design macro, and a schedule.
-Projects approved by the board will be moved into production next academic year, at the end of which time, they will be published to Steam.
+Projects approved by the board will be moved into production next academic year.
+At the end of production, they will be published to Steam.

 The catalog description for CS390 follows: